jkeroes/homecare/mark-getting-up.md

 1. Apply Neupro patch.
 These switch sides every day and should be moved around.
 Discard old patch.
 1. Dress:
     1. Shirt.
 Arms first.
+    1. Glasses.
     1. Boxers.
 Pull up to knee.
-Mark will sit up using walker.
+Mark will stand up using walker.
 Pull up all the way.
     1. Pants.
 Same as above.
 Tuck shirt into pants.
     1. Socks.
     1. Shoes.
 Black with one velcro strap preferred.